StillerHarpo/jellytui/README.md

-jftui is a simple TUI for Jellyfin for browsing media, and playing it through mpv
+jellytui is a simple TUI for Jellyfin for browsing media, and playing it through mpv

 Support for Linux and Mac, Windows and other BSD support is untested.